 Note: The payment of upfront fees for the City of Miami Building Department does not include the upfront fees accessed by Miami-Dade County external agencies (DERM, WAS-D, Impact Fees).
 All upfront fees accessed by the above agencies shall be paid separately once a Miami Dade County Project Number (M#) has been issued.

 You will be required to collect certain documentation, depending on the permit type.
-You can view the checklists for special permits here, and other specifics on our "Get a Permit" page.
+You can view the checklists for a variety of permits here, and other specifics on our "Get a Permit" page.
 We will be adding to this page continuously.

 Each page of your plans/drawings must be named individually, and must follow a standard naming convention before you can upload to our system (below).
 Each page must be submitted as a single file.